 Considering the above, the FSA will intensively confirm the following efforts of financial institutions that aim to improve customer protection and convenience for users.
-In doing so, the FSA will respect the self-improvement efforts of each bank, and proceed with supervision, in a manner that places emphasis on the incentives to make them take such efforts.
+In doing so, the FSA will respect the self-improvement efforts of each bank, and proceed with supervision which places emphasis on the incentives to make such efforts.